Program Timeline & Resources

 The Questrom PhD Program is a 12-month residential program and the terms of the Questrom fellowship forbids external work (such as an internship or external teaching) while you are receiving the fellowship.
 This general rule is designed to avoid unnecessary distractions away from your coursework, research or dissertation.
 However, in some cases additional work or internship experience may serve to enhance your research and academic work.
 In these rare situations, you may seek approval of your faculty advisor, PhD PDC liaison for your department and the PhD Program Director for these activities by completing the Internship Approval Form.

-If you obtain the approval you may take on the experience.
-During the academic year your work may not exceed 5 hours per week (in addition to the 15 hours you are fulfilling for your fellowship).
+If you obtain approval, you may take on the experience.
+During the academic year, your work may not exceed 5 hours per week (in addition to the 15 hours you are fulfilling for your fellowship).
 During breaks and summer, you may work on a part-time or full-time basis.
 If you accept a full-time opportunity, your fellowship stipend will be suspended for the duration of the full-time work.

 If you are an international student, you are required to consult ISSO to ensure you are meeting all of the guidelines provided by them as related to your additional work.